Morgan Stanley Investment Funds

 Applications for shares in the Fund should not be made without first consulting the current Prospectus and the Key Investor Information Document (“KIID”), which are available in English and in the official language of your local jurisdiction at morganstanleyinvestmentfunds.com or free of charge from the Registered Office of Morgan Stanley Investment Funds, European Bank and Business Centre, 6B route de Trèves, L-2633 Senningerberg, R.C.S.
 Luxemburg B 29 192.

-The Fund is actively managed, and the management of the fund is not constrained by or compared to the composition of the Benchmark.
+The Fund is actively managed, and the management of the fund is not constrained by the composition of the Benchmark.

 The use of leverage increases risks, such that a relatively small movement in the value of an investment may result in a disproportionately large movement, unfavourable as well as favourable, in the value of that investment and, in turn, the value of the Fund.